bigmistqke/arbeiter/README.md

   },
 }));

-// all functions are converted into async functions (through postMessage)
+// all functions are converted into async functions
+// (except if configured differently, see below)
 // and are accessible in `arbeiter.methods`
 arbeiter.methods.increment().then(
   value => value // 1